0330 822 0505

 Some preliminary work will help your application go through smoothly.

 Have your documents ready: Getting the necessary paperwork ready in advance will save time and worry.
-It’s essential that you have three months’ bank statements, proof of address (make sure you’re on the electoral roll), along with proof of income, which is essential for the lender to determine affordability.
+It’s essential that you have three months’ bank statements, proof of address (make sure you’re on the electoral roll), and proof of income, which is essential for the lender to determine affordability.
 You’ll find a full list of the paperwork you’ll need in our complete guide to mortgage applications.

-We offer a free, broker-matching service, that will quickly assess your needs and circumstances, and then pair you with a mortgage advisor who specialises in post-repossession mortgages and is ideally placed to help you – Make an enquiry to get started.
+We offer a free, broker-matching service that will quickly assess your needs and circumstances and then pair you with a mortgage advisor who specialises in post-repossession mortgages and is ideally placed to help you – Make an enquiry to get started.

 How much deposit will you need?